bootrino/twolang/README.md

 Twolang is whitespace sensitive.
 Some feel that this is a detrimental decision for the language but others feel it improves readibility and consistency.

 For example the Twolang authors considered that this code is far more understandable than the bracketed alternative below:

+Figure 1:
 010001000000010
     010001000000010
     010001000000010

+Figure 2:
 010001000000010: {
     010001000000010
     010001000000010
 }

 Whitespace is one of the many subtle but important decisions that pervade Twolang and are the outcome of many years research in programming language technology.
+Clearly Figure 1 i the more readable and maintainable.

 # Aliasing reference table for Twolang.